containers/common/docs/containers.conf.5.md

 Name of destination for accessing the Podman service.
 See SERVICE DESTINATION TABLE below.

-**cgroup_check**=false

-CgroupCheck indicates the configuration has been rewritten after an upgrade to Fedora 31 to change the default OCI runtime for cgroupsv2.

 **cgroup_manager**="systemd"

 The cgroup management implementation used for the runtime.
 Supports `cgroupfs`